chef-boneyard/chef-web-docs-2016/includes_openstack/includes_openstack_chef_repo.rst

+..
+The contents of this file are included in multiple topics.
+..
+This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 This repository contains examples of the roles, environments and other supporting files for deploying an OpenStack **Grizzly** reference architecture using Chef.

 https://github.com/stackforge/openstack-chef-repo